rob-ng15/Silice-Playground/risc-ice-v/documentation/Bitmap and GPU.md

         * Filled circles (via Bresenham's Circle Drawing Algorithm)
             * "Brute force" algorithm, some pixels double drawn
         * Filled rectangles
-        * Filled triangles (_work in progress_)
+        * Filled triangles
             * "Brute force" algorithm
                 * Vertices best specified as TOP then clockwise from TOP
                     * Some limited checks to arrange vertices
                 * Works from top to bottom on a bounding box
                     * Optimisation moves to the next line once no longer inside the triangle
-                    * Optimisation moves from left to right or right to left depending upon which side the last point in the previous line was closest to
+                    * Optimisation starts from left to right or right to left depending upon which side the last point in the previous line was closest to
                 * Quicker than software equivalent
         * Blitter for 32 x 16 x 16 1 bit user settable tiles
-            * Can blit as 16 x 16 pixels or double size 32 x 32 pixels
+            * Can blit as 16 x 16 or 32 x 32 pixels
+        * Character blitter for 256 x 8 x 8 1 bit font
+            * Can blit as 8 x 8, 16 x 16, 32 x 32 or 64 x 64 pixels
     * Hardware scrolling
         * The viewport ( 0, 0 ) can be moved pixel by pixel within the bitmap
         * Pixels wrap from left/right top/bottom